Al Zour Refinery: Initial cancellation

 In March 2009, the Kuwaiti government informed the contractors to halt construction, citing a drop in oil prices.
 Some investment analysts predicted the project's cancellation as early as December 2008.
 Furthermore, the project encountered political opposition by lawmakers who claimed that the government had not consulted the Central Tenders Committee before awarding contracts to foreign companies.

 However, in June 2011, the Supreme Petroleum Council—Kuwait's oil agency—re-approved construction of the refinery in Al Ahmadi, Kuwait.
 Construction had been halted due to financial concerns and political wrangling, but the Oil Minister affirmed that Kuwait was indeed moving forward with the refinery that would be able to process 615,000 barrels of oil per day.
 The estimated cost is $14.5 billion, or 4 billion dinars.
 In May 2012 Kuwait's three existing refineries produced 930,000 barrels per day.

 Relaunch

 The Kuwait National Petroleum Company announced that it would relaunch a tender in June 2012.
 The revised project timeline aims for completion in June 2019.
 The majority of EPC contracts were issued to Fluor, Daewoo, Hyundai Heavy Industries, Tecnicas Reunidas, Sinopec, Hanwha Engineering and Construction, SK Engineering, Amec (Wood) and Saipem, amongst others.
 Kuwait Integrated Petroleum Industries Company was created to manage the operations.

+Finally, the first phase of Al-Zour integrated refining and petrochemical complex has been commissioned in January 2023.

+All three phases of the refinery are commissioned successfully.